+Table 11-1A Reduction in parking spaces permitted: If the proposed use can be demonstrated to require fewer parking spaces than what would otherwise be required, the applicant may request a reduction in total parking spaces required which may be approved by the zoning administrator provided that sufficient documentation is submitted to justify such a reduction.

 11-7 Area and paving required for parking spaces: Excluding isles maneuvering space, turnaround space, and drives, each required off-street parking area, lot, or other facility shall contain a minimum of one hundred and eighty (180) and shall have a minimum measurement of nine (9) feet in width and twenty (20) feet in length for each automobile to be accommodated.